Azure-Samples/Hybrid-KeyVault-Java-Manage-Secrets-Certificate-Based-Auth/README.md

 ## This sample shows how to do the following operations of Key Vault with Key Vault SDK

-* Create a Keyvault using cert based authentication
+* Create a Key Vault using certificate based authentication
-* Create a secret inside the keyvault
+* Create a secret inside the Key Vault
 * Get the secret
 * Delete the Resource Group